Rare Diseases Clinical Trials Toolbox

 The analysis of samples collected from subjects participating in clinical trials forms a key part of the clinical trials process.
 Sample analysis or evaluation provides important data on a range of endpoints which is used, for example, to assess the pharmacokinetic profile of investigational medicinal products and to monitor their safety and efficacy.
 Consequently, it is essential that sample analysis or evaluation is performed to an acceptable standard which will ensure patient safety is not compromised and that data is reliable and accurately reported.

-It is good practice to have well documented standard operating procedures (SOPs) that define how to conduct each laboratory procedure, whether at the clinic or laboratory (analytical) level from the sampling to the analysis and further storage or destruction, as applicable.
+It is good practice to have well documented Standard Operating Procedures (SOPs) that define how to conduct each laboratory procedure, whether at the clinic or laboratory (analytical) level from the sampling to the analysis and further storage or destruction as applicable.

-These apply to:
+These applies to:

-- samples collected and analysed as part of routine clinical care, that may also contribute to the study dataset.
+- samples collected and analysed as part of routine clinical care, that may also contribute to the study dataset

-- samples collected and analysed for study objectives only.
+- samples collected and analysed for study objectives only

-- samples prepared and stored before shipping to a specialist laboratory.
+- samples prepared and stored before shipping to a specialist laboratory

-- samples analysed using a standard clinical assay in laboratory with a functional, audited quality system.
+- samples analysed using a standard clinical assay in laboratory with a functional, audited quality system

-- samples analysed using an exploratory/experimental assay.
+- samples analysed using an exploratory/experimental assay

 - samples collected for biobanking

-Tool Name | Relevance | Year | RD/ Paediatric specific | Type |
+| Tool Name | Relevance | Year | RD/ Paediatric specific | Type |

-Collection, storage and use of biological samples and related data in paediatric trials | PedCRIN tool: A checklist developed to help researchers, sponsors, and other affiliated personnel verify that all key aspects required to properly manage samples and related data in the context of paediatric trials are taken into consideration | 2021 | Yes | Checklist |
+| Collection, storage and use of biological samples and related data in paediatric trials | PedCRIN tool: A checklist developed to help researchers, sponsors, and other affiliated personnel verify that all key aspects required to properly manage samples and related data in the context of paediatric trials are taken into consideration | 2021 | Yes | Checklist |

-Reflection paper on laboratory processes for clinical trials | The purpose of this reflection paper is to provide laboratories that perform the analysis or evaluation of human samples collected as part of a clinical trial, with information that will help them develop and maintain quality systems which will comply with relevant European Union Directives, national regulations and associated guidance documents.
+| Reflection paper on laboratory processes for clinical trials | The purpose of this reflection paper is to provide laboratories that perform the analysis or evaluation of human samples collected as part of a clinical trial, with information that will help them develop and maintain quality systems which will comply with relevant European Union Directives, national regulations and associated guidance documents.
 It will also provide information on the expectations of the inspectors who may be assigned by national monitoring authorities to inspect facilities that perform work in support of human clinical trials | 2010 | No | Reflection paper |

-GCLP (Good clinical laboratory practice) Guidance | This guidance identifies systems required and procedures to be followed within an organization conducting analysis of samples from clinical trials in compliance with the requirements of Good Clinical Practice (GCP).
+| GCLP (Good clinical laboratory practice) Guidance | This guidance identifies systems required and procedures to be followed within an organization conducting analysis of samples from clinical trials in compliance with the requirements of Good Clinical Practice (GCP).
 It thus provides sponsors, laboratory management, project managers, clinical research associates (CRAs) and quality assurance personnel with the framework for a quality system in analysis of clinical trial samples, ensuring GCP compliance overall of processes and results. | 2009 | No | Guideline |

-GCP Lab guidance | MHRA Guidance on the maintenance of regulatory compliance in laboratories that perform the analysis or evaluation of clinical trial samples | 2009 | No | Guideline |
+| GCP Lab guidance | MHRA Guidance on the maintenance of regulatory compliance in laboratories that perform the analysis or evaluation of clinical trial samples | 2009 | No | Guideline |

-Good clinical laboratory practice training | Good Clinical Laboratory Practice (GCLP) guidelines describe the application of those Good Laboratory Practice principles that are relevant to the analyses of samples from clinical trials while ensuring the purpose and objectives of the Good Clinical Practice principles are maintained. | Regular updates | No | Training |
+| Good clinical laboratory practice training | Good Clinical Laboratory Practice (GCLP) guidelines describe the application of those Good Laboratory Practice principles that are relevant to the analyses of samples from clinical trials while ensuring the purpose and objectives of the Good Clinical Practice principles are maintained. | Regular updates | No | Training |

 STATISTICAL ANALYSIS PLAN (SAP)

 The SAP is generally developed as a separate document and written after the protocol has been finalised.
 Ideally, a biostatistician should develop the SAP with the help of the principal investigator and in alignment with the protocol.
 The SAP should be finalised prior to data analysis and before treatment un-blinding.
 Any changes between the methods in the protocol and analysis plan, should be explained in the SAP.
-The SAP must include a brief summary of the trial, which includes the aims and objectives, trial population, design of the trial, sample size calculations (including the justifications and assumptions), and the randomisation method.

 The SAP must properly explain the statistical analysis following the aims and primary objectives, secondary objective, exploratory objectives, primary/secondary/exploratory endpoints, trial population, design of the trial, sample size calculations with justifications/assumptions and the randomization methods.
-Additionally, an SAP must describe in detail the statistical methodology i.e. efficacy analysis, safety data analysis, interim analyses, handling of missing data, reporting conventions, etc
+Additionally, a SAP must describe in detail the statistical methodology i.e. efficacy analysis, safety data analysis, interim analyses, handling of missing data, reporting conventions, etc

-Tool Name | Relevance | Year | RD/ Paediatric specific | Type |
+| Tool Name | Relevance | Year | RD/ Paediatric specific | Type |

-ICH Statistical Principles for clinical trials E9 | This guidance is intended to give direction to sponsors in the design, conduct, analysis, and evaluation of clinical trials of an investigational product in the context of its overall clinical development.
+| ICH Statistical Principles for clinical trials E9 | This guidance is intended to give direction to sponsors in the design, conduct, analysis, and evaluation of clinical trials of an investigational product in the context of its overall clinical development.
 The document will also assist scientific experts charged with preparing application summaries or assessing evidence of efficacy and safety, principally from clinical trials in later phases of development. | 1998 | No | Guideline |

-Guideline for the Content of Statistical Analysis Plans in Clinical Trials | A checklist of 32 minimum items for inclusion in SAPs that was developed with the primary intention of being applicable to the final analyses of later-phase randomized clinical trials addressing the minimum recommended content of a SAP | 2017 | No | Guideline |
+| Guideline for the Content of Statistical Analysis Plans in Clinical Trials | A checklist of 32 minimum items for inclusion in SAPs that was developed with the primary intention of being applicable to the final analyses of later-phase randomized clinical trials addressing the minimum recommended content of a SAP | 2017 | No | Guideline |

-ECRIN Metadata Repository | Search of metadata (including protocols and Statistical Analysis Plans) on published clinical trials. | 2020 | No | Repository |
+| ECRIN Metadata Repository | Search of metadata (including protocols and Statistical Analysis Plans) on published clinical trials. | 2020 | No | Repository |

-Clinical Trials Registry (NIH) | Database of publicly and privately funded clinical studies conducted around the world.
+| Clinical Trials Registry (NIH) | Database of publicly and privately funded clinical studies conducted around the world.
 The Study Documents tab allows search for SAP (Statistical Analysis Plan), protocols and Informed consents | Regular updates | No | Registry |

 ARCHIVING